tommywu052/speech_control_bot/README.md

-### Code used to add voice command functionality to ADLINK robots
+### Code used to add voice command functionality to ROS generic robots